'I started working for the User-centered design lectoraat and CMGT'

 screenshot VRambo game

-Daan
+Daan Tuinstra

-Six years ago, Ambulance Zorg Groningen (AZG) came to the Hanze University of Applied Sciences with the need to solve a problem regarding burn wound percentages assessed differently between paramedics and the burn wound centers.
-At a certain point the topic switched because of multiple reasons; one was the VR wasn’t suitable for this situation.
+'Six years ago, Ambulance Zorg Groningen (AZG) came to Hanze UAS with the need to solve a problem regarding burn wound percentages assessed differently between paramedics and the burn wound centers.
+At a certain point the topic switched because of multiple reasons; one was that VR wasn’t suitable for this situation.
 They started shifting ideas into high complex situation.
-This started to larger project called VRAMBO.
+This started to larger project called VRAMBO.'

-'VRAMBO is and was a larger project that helped paramedics train highly complex situations.
-You can think of situations with large numbers of victims: driving accidents, shootings, collapsed buildings etc. The goal for the paramedics is to communicate with their partners and the alarm room during the situation while assessing victims and classifying (triage) them.'
+'VRAMBO is and was a larger project that helped paramedics train for highly complex situations.
+You can think of situations with large numbers of victims: driving accidents, shootings, collapsed buildings, etc. The goal for the paramedics is to communicate with their partners and the alarm room during the situation while assessing victims and classifying (triage) them.'

 'Paramedics have a hard time training these specific situations because they are difficult and very costly to replicate.
 Therefore, together with student projects and the User-centered design lectorate we gathered all the information we needed to simulate such a situation.'